Notifying material changes for approved providers

 - makes substantial changes to its organisational or governance structure such as

-- entering into a brokerage arrangement for delivery of clinical care
+- entering into a brokerage arrangement with a third party for delivery of clinical care

 - use of a management company.